-Any graduate course (ANLY, CISC, GRAD, ISEM, LTMS, PMGT, ITPM) not required by the program may be applied toward the elective requirement.
+Any graduate course from any graduate program not required by the program may be applied toward the elective requirement.
 This component of the program may be used to complete a concentration in a specific topic or may be used to individualize the student's program of study.